Myndex/SAPC-APCA/README.md

 -----

-Basic SAPC Math Pseudocode  DO NOT USE THIS IS NOT UPDATED
+##DO NOT USE THIS IS NOT UPDATED
+Basic SAPC Math Pseudocode
 --------------------------

 In the sRGB colorspace, using CSS color values as integers, with a background color sRGB<sub>bg</sub> and a text color sRGB<sub>txt</sub> convert each channel to decimal 0.0-1.0 by dividing by 255, then linearize the gamma encoded RGB channels by applying a simple exponent.
 2.4 is used here as it best emulates the typical display to eye trc.